MPLS Division: Leave guidelines for MPLS Academic Staff

 All applications for leave from normal academic duties (sabbatical leave, leave to hold research awards, special leave etc.) must be accompanied by a recommendation from the individual’s department or faculty board, as appropriate, and must also be approved by the divisional board which now has the authority to grant leave.

 2. Sabbatical leave and dispensation from CUF lecturing obligations

 The University’s regulations in respect of sabbatical leave and dispensation from CUF lecturing duties are set out in Ch.
 VII, Sect.
 I of Statutes 2000, pp.372-4 (now redesignated as Council Regulations 24).
 Application forms are available from the MPLS website and advice on individuals’ entitlement may be obtained from Gwen Booth, MPLS Divisional Office, 9 Parks Road.
 (Tel.
 2-82628, email: email@example.com).

 It is imperative that applicants complete all sections of the sabbatical leave application form.
 In addition, heads of department must satisfy themselves that all arrangements (in particular graduate supervision cover) notified in applications will meet external and internal quality assurance expectations.
 The completed form must be signed by the relevant Head of Department or Sub-Department [note 1].
 Heads of Department or Sub-Department applying for leave should indicate who would be the Acting Head of Department or Sub-Department in their absence.
 The form should then be returned to the divisional contact shown above, as appropriate, for processing and for divisional board approval.

-Report on Periods Sabbatical Leave
+Report on Periods of Sabbatical Leave

-This will be requested by Polly Bunce at the end of each period of leave, who will then arrange for one copy to be sent to the relevant Head of Department (who should satisfy him/herself that the period of leave has been used appropriately) and one copy to the academic’s personal file.
+This will be requested by Polly Bunce at the end of each period of leave, who will then arrange for one copy to be sent to the relevant Head of Department (who should satisfy themselves that the period of leave has been used appropriately) and one copy to the academic’s personal file.